 Overall, we normally compensate our executive officers with base salary, annual incentive awards and long-term incentives.
 For our executives as a group, we generally emphasize a conservative base salary compensation.
 We alternatively provide the potential for a greater incentive compensation component of total executive compensation.
-Annual and long-term operational and strategic goals identified by Management and approved by the Human Resources Committee of the Board of Directors (the

-"Committee") are the foundation for the performance measurements used to determine annual and long-term incentive payouts to our executive officers.
+Annual and long-term operational and strategic goals identified by Management and approved by the Human Resources Committee of the Board of Directors (the "Committee") are the foundation for the performance measurements used to determine annual and long-term incentive payouts to our executive officers.

-Fiscal 2014 in Brief
+Fiscal 2015 in Brief

-The Company's compensation program, designed to reward performance, led to the following actions and actual compensation being earned due to the Company's performance in Fiscal 2014 and in the three-year period 2012-2014:
+The Company's compensation program, designed to reward performance, led to the following actions and actual compensation being earned due to the Company's performance in Fiscal 2015 and in the three-year period 2013-2015:

-- Fiscal 2014 annual incentive awards were earned and 1/3 of those awards were required to be paid in restricted stock awards which were granted subsequent to Fiscal 2014 per the terms of this plan. - Fiscal 2012-2014 Long-Term Incentive Plan incentive awards were earned, thus restricted stock awards were granted subsequent to Fiscal 2014 per the terms of this plan. - Time-based restricted stock awards were granted to executive officers during Fiscal 2014 as described below (see "Long-Term Incentives" below).
+- Fiscal 2015 annual incentive awards were earned and 1/3 of those awards were required to be paid in stock awards with one-year holding period which were granted subsequent to Fiscal 2015 per the terms of this plan. - Fiscal 2013-2015 Long-Term Incentive Plan incentive awards were earned, thus stock awards subject to a one year holding period were granted subsequent to Fiscal 2015 per the terms of this plan. - Time-based restricted stock awards were granted to executive officers during Fiscal 2015 as described below (see "Long-Term Incentives" below) vesting over a three year period.

-In light of the philosophy and objectives of our executive compensation program described below, we believe that the basic elements of compensation offered to our executives were appropriate for Fiscal 2014.
+In light of the philosophy and objectives of our executive compensation program described below, we believe that the basic elements of compensation offered to our executives were appropriate for Fiscal 2015.